Over at Normblog, Norm has a typically open-minded discussion about religion and its possible attractions for its adherents:

 And to Norm’s larger point: If a person has had such an experience, what does she find?
 First, she finds that the experience is entirely discounted by science, since it cannot be replicated via experiment.
 This arrogant disdain for phenomena that it cannot yet explain has sadly been a feature of western science since its inception.
 Second, she finds that she cannot talk openly about this experience, at least not in a modern western office or university.
 In the supremely rationalist environment of our business and education worlds, talking about spiritual experiences among colleagues is one sure way nowadays to receive laughter, scorn and derision.
 That is very different from, say, the situation in the West in the middle of the 19th century, or the situation still today in Africa or in Australian Aboriginal society, societies where spiritual experiences are widely respected.
 Having lived in both the West and in Africa, I know this difference very well.
 Third, she would find no explanation or meaning for her experience in any academic discipline, apart from theology and poetry, and perhaps the arts and music.
 She would, however, likely find great sympathy from pure mathematicians, who grapple daily with entities which seem to have existence and properties independent of the material realm, entities which are entirely imaginary, outside the world of our five senses, and yet which seem to exist in some fashion, often sublimely connected with one another.
 (The square root of minus 1, for example, is entirely imaginary, yet its properties are not random, to be invented as we might wish from whole cloth, but are decidedly what they are.)

 For Norm, the material world is rich and interesting enough as it is, and needs no further explanation.
 If you have ever experienced something beyond the material, then I suggest that finding an explanation or interpretation of that experience which makes some sense of it for you is not nothing, and is a quest not to be ridiculed or derided, however quixotic that quest might prove.
-Personally, I cannot understand how anyone who has encountered the Euler Equation – which links an imaginary number with two important transcendental numbers – could possibly believe that the material world is all there is.
+Personally, I cannot understand how anyone who has encountered the Euler Equation – which links an imaginary number with two important transcendental numbers, along with the respective identities for addition and multiplication – could possibly believe that the material world is all there is.